OtagoPolytechnic/BIT-portfolio-demo/_drafts/ui-kit.md

 I also noted that all apps have a back arrow and most have a "burger" menu icon as well as other navigation-specific elements.
 I would also need form elements for when users are leaving feedback about an attraction, including an interface for picking a star rating.

 I added text and then colour last, keeping to a limited pallette based on my chosen green with small amounts of a highlight colour.

+## Challenges
+I had some difficulty figuring out the relative sizes of all the elements.
+Initially I had all my radio buttons and check boxes too big and other things too small.
+I had to do some research about the actual pixel sizes of real phone buttons and icons and then work from there.

+It was also quite difficult to decide how to arrange elements on the page.
+I used ruler guides to divide the page into sections, but even then it was hard to know what would go where.
+In the end I decided to worry about that later, and just designed everything first.
+This helped to indicate a kind of natural order to things.

+Another challenge was deciding how much to make.
+Some UI kits online have literally every single possible element in every possible state and colour, which seems like far too much.
+I decided to go with a limited set of just the elements that would be central to a travel app, and then provide main colour, secondary colour, disabled and activated versions of each thing.

 ## References
 I based some of my icons on kits from [Freebiesbug](https://freebiesbug.com/illustrator-freebies/) but did not use any directly as my icon set was different from any on that site, and I had decided to have mine in circles.
 I also got inspiration from [Icons8](https://icons8.com), but again built all the images myself.